Securing the 5G Era

 *77% of the operators we surveyed are planning to deploy SA 5G within the next three years (Source: GSMAi, 2019)

-Subscriber and Device Protection
+Subscriber and device protection

 5G improves confidentiality and integrity of user and device data.
 Unlike previous generations of mobile systems 5G: